JonathanMoiseyev/chat-application/README.md

 - **Imortant:** Since we are using the free tiers of Firebase and MongoDB, the application only supports very small images - preferably around 222 bytes.

+- If needed, one can refresh the profile pictures of his contacts by pressing "back" on his device.

 ## Authors
 [Jonathan Kelsi](https://github.com/JonathanKelsi)